vnykmshr/ledgerq/CODE_OF_CONDUCT.md

 # Code of Conduct

-## Our Standards
+## Our Commitment

-LedgerQ is committed to providing a welcoming and professional environment for all contributors.
+We are committed to providing a welcoming and professional environment for all contributors.

-### Expected Behavior
+## Expected Behavior

-- Be respectful and considerate in communication
+- Be respectful and professional in all interactions
-- Focus on constructive technical discussions
+- Provide constructive feedback
-- Accept feedback gracefully
+- Accept differing viewpoints gracefully
-- Support other contributors
+- Focus on technical merit and project goals

-### Unacceptable Behavior
+## Unacceptable Behavior

-- Harassment or discriminatory behavior
+- Personal attacks or insults
-- Disruptive or unprofessional conduct
+- Disruptive behavior that interferes with project work
-- Violation of privacy
+- Sharing private information without consent
-- Other conduct that would be inappropriate in a professional setting
+- Other unprofessional conduct

 ## Enforcement

-Project maintainers are responsible for clarifying standards and may take appropriate action in response to unacceptable behavior.
+Project maintainers have the right and responsibility to remove comments, commits, or contributions that do not align with this Code of Conduct.

 ## Reporting

+To report issues, contact the project maintainers through GitHub issues or discussions.

-Issues can be reported by contacting the project maintainers.
-All reports will be reviewed and handled appropriately.
+All reports will be reviewed and investigated promptly.

 ## Scope

-This Code of Conduct applies to all project spaces including code repositories, issue trackers, and communication channels.
+This Code of Conduct applies to all project spaces including code repositories, issue trackers, and discussions.

 ## Attribution

-This Code of Conduct is adapted from best practices in open source collaboration.
+This Code of Conduct is inspired by industry best practices for open source collaboration.